progressivis/progressivis/doc/userguide.md

 ProgressiVis is built on top of python asynchronous functions.
 The communication between ProgressiVis and the notebook is done through callbacks and function calls.
 Module callbacks are handy to update the environment outside of ProgressiVis.
-For example, visualizing the heatmap shown in the first example works like this:
+    For example, visualizing the heatmap shown in the first example works like this (see also the Jupyter Notebook widgets documentation at [ipywidgets.readthedocs.io](https://ipywidgets.readthedocs.io/)):
 ```python
 import ipywidgets as ipw
 from IPython.display import display